renyuanz/microdiagram/README.md

 Live website: [https://www.microdiagram.com/](https://www.microdiagram.com/)

+This project is built on Node.js (Polka and Sapper with Typescript), but there is also a python version (Flask app), check it out: [diagrams-web](https://github.com/diagrams-web/diagrams-web)

 ## What is Microdiagram?

 Microdiagram is open source software for building online diagram toolkit.
 Toolkit for prototyping cloud system architectures, microservices architectures crafted on AWS, Azure, GCP, AlibabaCloud and so on.
 This is built on the top of a python lib [Diagrams](https://github.com/mingrammer/diagrams) and fully compatible with it.